otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 .open dev
 ```

-This command will create a new database file called `dev.db`.
-Copy and paste `dev.db` into the `prisma` directory.
+This command will create a new database file called `dev`.
+Copy and paste `dev` into the `prisma` directory.

 ### Migrations

-You need to create a migration from the `prisma.schema` file and apply them to the `dev.db` file.
+You need to create a migration from the `prisma.schema` file and apply them to the `dev` file.
 To do this, run the following command:

 ```bash
 npx prisma migrate dev